Sieboldianus/TagMaps/README.md

 2018-01-31: [**TagMaps v0.9.2**](https://cloudstore.zih.tu-dresden.de/index.php/s/8EFfeJcpNCStQ9X/download)

-- Because Tag Maps can be generated from local to regional to continental scale, finding an algorythm that fits all was not straight forward.
+- because Tag Maps can be generated from local to regional to continental scale, finding an algorythm that fits all was not straight forward.
 The current implementation will produce shapes for all of these scales without any user input.
-- This Final Alpha Shape Implementation is motivated from [Kevin Dwyer/ Sean Gillies](http://blog.thehumangeo.com/2014/05/12/drawing-boundaries-in-python/) great base code
+- this alpha shape implementation is motivated from [Kevin Dwyer/ Sean Gillies](http://blog.thehumangeo.com/2014/05/12/drawing-boundaries-in-python/) great base code
-- Implementation of Auto-Projection from Geographic to Projected Coordinate System.
-The code will select the most suitable UTM Zone for projecting data.
+- auto-projection from geographic to projected Coordinate System: select the most suitable UTM Zone for projecting data.

 2018-01-17: **TagMaps v0.9.1**

-- First build
+- first build with python
-- Initial commit, still lots of unnecessary comments/code parts left in code
+- initial commit, still lots of unnecessary comments/code parts left in code

+2010-03-30: **TagMaps v0.0.1**

+- first implementation of tagmaps concept in ArcGIS Model Builder

 [//]: # "Readme formatting based on https://gist.github.com/PurpleBooth/109311bb0361f32d87a2"